-Certain features that Policy Agent 2.2 takes advantage of in Access Manager 7 are not available in Access Manager 6.3, such as "composite advices," "policy-based response attributes," and others.
+Certain features that version 2.2 policy agents support in Access Manager 7 2005Q4 and Access Manager 7.1, such as composite advices and policy-based response attributes, are not available in Access Manager 6.3.

 You can configure a J2EE agent in the Policy Agent 2.2 release to communicate with Access Manager 6.3 Patch 1 or greater as described in the following tasks, which are divided into pre-installation, installation, and post-installation steps.